 Washington Post.
 October 5, 2018.

-(with Jan Zilinsky, Jonathan Nagler, and Joshua Tucker)
+(with Jan Zilinsky, Jonathan Nagler & Joshua Tucker)

 Methodological supplement